abarth/ospair/README.md

   - Possibly in a separate tab for projector
   - Possibly on the pairings page
  - Could also support cutting to a top-N single elimination bracket
+ - Club should be optional in "add player" form

 # Features
  - 2HG